April 28-30 2023, Oregon Convention Center, Portland

 Location: Oregon Convention Center Exhibit Hall A 777 NE Martin Luther King Jr. Blvd.
 Portland OR

 Parking is generally available in the OCC parking lot or in any number of parking lots around the OCC.
+The number of lots will be reduced in 2023 due to construction at OCC.
 There are also metered spots on the streets in the area.
 Go to www.oregoncc.org for OCC directions and maps if needed.

 Cancellations must be received in writing no later than March 15th to qualify for a full refund.
 From March 15th to March 30th, applicants may cancel in writing and receive a 50% refund.
 After March 30th, no refunds will be given.